Frequently Asked Questions About Walt Disney World

 If you want to stay in the same room, you can request to have the two reservations linked in the system.
 Also, when you check in, let them know you have two reservations and would prefer to stay in the same room (this isn’t guaranteed, but it’s rare that you will have to move).

 On your “room only” night(s), you would have no package benefits.
-However, if your theme park tickets are part of the package, you can pick the tickets up and use them, up to 3 days before your package begins.
-Go to any theme park Guest Relations window (or Downtown Disney Guest Relations) and request Early Ticket Pick-Up.
+However, if your theme park tickets are part of the package, you can pick the tickets up and use them, up to 10 days before your package begins.
+Go to any theme park Guest Relations window or Disney Springs Guest Relations and request Early Ticket Pick-Up.
 (Major theme parks only: this cannot be done at a water park.)
 Note that although you can pick up your tickets early, you cannot get access to the Dining Plan or any other benefits of your package until you have actually checked in for the package stay at your resort.

 Since 2005, during select times of year, Disney has offered a free dining plan when you purchase a full-price vacation package that includes hotel room and tickets.
 Disney has mainly offered this plan in late summer as an incentive to get people to visit Disney World at a time when Southern schools are back in session, which causes the theme parks and hotels to empty out.
 Additionally, that period is peak hurricane season and extremely hot and humid.

 Starting in 2008, the dates were extended into the fall and winter (except for holiday periods) because of the faltering US economy, in order to fill empty rooms.
 In years after that, it was occasionally offered during other seasons as well.
-However, it has not been offered to the general public for any dates in 2013 so far.
+However, as the economy has started recovering, free dining has been offered only for dates in September through December (with blackout dates during holidays) since 2013.

-Sometimes.
-If there is a general public, Annual Passholder or Florida resident resort code available for the time when you want to travel, it may be applicable to campsites.
-The only way to find out is to call Disney and ask if the code applies to campsites.
+Sometimes, but lately very rarely.
+If there is a general public, Annual Passholder or Florida resident resort discount available for the time when you want to travel, it may be applicable to campsites.
+We generally will list exclusions in any Disney discount we list on the site, and if “campsites” is not in the list of exclusions, then campsites are eligible.

-All of the resort discount codes on MouseSavers.com have been checked out carefully and come from legitimate published sources such as Disney newspaper advertisements, faxes sent to travel agents by Disney, Disney websites, etc.
+All of the resort discounts on MouseSavers.com have been checked out carefully and come from legitimate published sources such as Disney newspaper advertisements, emails sent to travel agents by Disney, Disney websites, etc.

-While I’m not infallible, I can tell you that when someone writes to tell me a code didn’t work, it almost always turns out to be one of three things:
+While we’re not infallible, we can tell you that when someone writes to tell us a discount didn’t work, it almost always turns out to be one of three things:

-- The person who wrote me is trying to use a code for dates or resorts for which it is not intended.
+- The person who wrote to us is trying to use a discount for dates or resorts for which it is not intended.
 This is just plain not going to work.

-If you talk with three different Disney agents and they all agree that the information about a particular code or discount on MouseSavers.com is wrong, please email me so I can make a correction.
+If you talk with three different Disney agents and they all agree that the information about a particular discount on MouseSavers.com is wrong, please email us so we can make a correction.

 - What’s the best strategy for getting the cheapest tickets for Disney World?